Growing a Co-operative Economy — Together!

-The Neighboring Food Co-op Association is a network of more than 30 co-ops in Vermont, Massachusetts, Connecticut, New Hampshire and Rhode Island with a combined membership of more than 90,000 people.
+The Neighboring Food Co-op Association is a federation of more than 35 food co-ops across New England and New York State.
 Together, we are building our vision of a thriving regional economy, rooted in a healthy, just and sustainable food system.
 We invite you to join your local food co-ops (you can join more than one!).
 For a map of food co-ops in our region, visit www.nfca.coop/members.

 Join a Local Credit Union!

-Credit unions are co-operatively organized, non-profit financial institutions with a proud history of helping people help themselves and each other, building more resilient local communities.
+Credit unions are co-operatively organized, not-for-profit financial institutions with a proud history of helping people help themselves and each other, building more resilient local communities.
 Members of credit unions pool their resources that are then used to provide loans and other financial services to one other.
 Many food co-ops have relationships with local credit unions.
 For example, members of River Valley Market in Northampton, MA, are eligible for membership in the UMASSFive College Credit Union, while Willimantic Food Co-op in Connecticut has a similar relationship with Northeast Family Credit Union.
-And Brattleboro Food Co-op (VT) hosts a customer service counter for River Valley Credit Union.

 To join a credit union near you, visit the Credit Union National Association’s credit union finder.

 We also invite you to look for co-op products when you shop at your local food co-op.
 “GO CO-OP” signs on our shelves identify items that have been supplied by co-ops.
 You may be surprised by some of the examples that you might find from our region, including: